-The ultimate in one-handed food, these tacos with delicious herbed haloumi, lemon aioli and a sweet balsamic syrup are best enjoyed sans plate and cutlery.
+The ultimate in one-handed food, these tacos with delicious herbed haloumi, lime aioli and a sweet balsamic syrup are best enjoyed sans plate and cutlery.
 Enjoy!

 garlic aioli(ContainsMilk, Eggs)